mitallast/netty-queue/README.md

  - REST for simple integration and flexible message structures
  - Netty for fastest TCP/IP and HTTP server realization
- - Level DB as storage engine for amazing performance
+ - Memory mapped files to access data as an transaction log

-As result, one instance allows send up to 60000 messages-at-request per second in concurrent mode!
+As result, one instance allows send up to 85000 messages-at-request per second in concurrent mode!
 See benchmark for more details.

 How to run